ahmetzeki/welder-performance-report/README.md

-# welder-performance-report
+## welder-performance-report

- welder performance report according to size, type, material type and thicness of joints
+Problem:High ratio of rejected joints in construction of Gas processing plant project